 4. Using CBD Flower with Topicals

-Where can you find CBD Flower?
+Where Can You Find CBD Flower?

 You have learned the basics of CBD flower.
 You have learned where they came from, their benefits, and how to use them.
 But here comes the most important question.
-Where can you find CBD flower?
+Where can you find CBD flowers?

 With the increasing popularity of CBD, many new companies have flourished in the last few years.
-But not all of them have high-quality CBD flower.
+But not all of them have high-quality CBD flowers.
 We recommend purchasing your CBD flower from a reputable dispensary as they will have the freshest product due to the high turnover rate.
 Our favorite dispensary is Oasis Cannabis Superstore at 6359 E. Evans Avenue in Denver, Colorado.

 We, at Cowgirl Soss, are dedicated to the highest standards of health and safety.
 Throughout the production and manufacturing process, we test each and every ingredient in every Soss product.